brightonguni/easypay/examples/readme.md

     The point is to retrieve the full details of the payment and update `easypay_references` and create a new row on `easypay_payments`
 3. `mb-async-notification.php` allows you to fetch payments details and mark the payments as completed.
-4. `dd-create-reference.php` calls 01BG API to create a refence / Direct debit authorization code and then redirects the user to Easypay's gateway, where the user needs to fill the bank account IBAN
+4. `dd-create-reference.php` calls 01BG API to create a reference / Direct debit authorization code and then redirects the user to Easypay's gateway, where the user needs to fill the bank account IBAN
 5. `dd-gateway-callback.php` is called by Easypay when the user submits the information on their gateway.
 At this point you can request a payment.